tenuous

 wet, yet fruitless

-spent Spring wading into lies instead of soft blossoms and new grass
+after a Spring spent wading into lies instead of soft blossoms and new grass

 Winter approaches, maybe the frost will kill this disease,